Revocable Living Trusts

 Making changes to a revocable trust may seem simple, but there are costs associated with doing so.
 Alterations or cancellation must be carefully considered with a basis in sound legal advice before being executed.

 As with any aspect of estate planning, it is crucial to understand the options available to you as well as the legal, tax, and financial implications of those options.
 Having an estate planning attorney with you throughout the process will allow you to set up a revocable trust that will hold up soundly in the eyes of the law.
-Contact Hart & David for assistance with planning your revocable trust.
+Contact Hart David Carson for assistance with planning your revocable trust.